 This capstone seminar is required of all students who plan to graduate with a neuroscience concentration or major.
 The seminar is intended to bring together the knowledge acquired from courses required for, or relevant to, the concentration and major.
-During the course of the semester, each student will submit a critique of a published article and write a research proposal with the assistance of the instructor.
+During the course of the semester, each student will submit a critique of a published article and write an integrative paper with the assistance of the instructor.
 Oral presentations are given in conjunction with each of these exercises.
 Prerequisite: NEUR 112/212, junior standing and completion of two of the three required basic science courses for the concentration.

 This program for senior honors students culminates in the completion of a senior honors research project.
 The research is expected to be on a topic of particular relevance to the student's postgraduate plans.
 Students must select a research advisor from the faculty members in the Neuroscience Program.
-They are expected to have done a thorough bibliographic search of the literature, written a short review paper, and formulated some tentative hypotheses during the spring semester of their junior year.
+They are expected to have completed a thorough bibliographic search of the literature, written a short review paper, and formulated some tentative hypotheses during the spring semester of their junior year.
 Prerequisite: The student must have a 3.33 overall GPA and a 3.5 GPA in the neuroscience core courses and must have completed at least 5 units toward the major.
 Permission of neuroscience director.

 See course description for NEUR 497Y.